 - Видео об анатолийской овчарке 10.
 Video about Anatolian Shepherd

 - Выбор и покупка щенка анатолийской овчарки 11.
-Selection and purchase of an Anatolian Shepherd puppy
+Choosing and buying an Anatolian Shepherd puppy

-At home, the breeds of these dogs are called Anatolian Karabash, which translates as blackhead.
-Its roots go back centuries, it is believed that the appearance of the ancestors of these dogs occurred 6,000 years ago in the area that today's modern Turkey occupies.
+At home, the breeds of these dogs are called Anatolian Karabash, which translates as blackheads.
+Its roots go back deep in the centuries, it is believed that the ancestors of these dogs appeared 6,000 years ago in an area that today is occupied by modern Turkey.

-The development of the breed was natural, the animals had to adapt themselves to the harsh mountain conditions.
-Anatolian Shepherd is a descendant of the most ancient breeds - Kangal, Akbash.
+The development of the breed took place naturally, the animals had to adapt themselves to the harsh mountain conditions.
+Anatolian Shepherd is a descendant of the most ancient breeds - kangals, akbash.

-In the 70s, American breeders were interested in these dogs.
-They actively engaged in the development of the breed, developing a standard and caring for a good heredity.
-They began to cross the Turkish Kangal with representatives of other breeds, and the result was the appearance of the Anatolian Shepherd.
+In the 70s, American breeders became interested in these dogs.
+They were actively engaged in the development of the breed, developing a standard and taking care of good heredity.
+They began to cross Turkish kangals with representatives of other breeds, and the result was the appearance of the Anatolian Shepherd Dog.

-At home, these dogs are perceived as mestizo - a mixture of kangala and akbash, that is, they did not find their recognition here.
-But thanks to this work about the Turkish dogs learned the whole world, and today many dog breeders have the opportunity to get such an extraordinary pet.
+At home, these dogs are perceived as mestizos - a mixture of kangal and akbash, that is, here they have not found their recognition.
+But thanks to this work, the whole world has learned about Turkish dogs, and today many dog breeders have the opportunity to receive such an extraordinary pet.

-Much of the appearance of these dogs is taken from their ancestors - the ancient giant mastiffs inhabiting the Middle East.
-The growth of the male Anatolian sheep dog can reach 75-78 cm at the withers, and the weight varies from 50 to 69 kg.
-Bitches are slightly more compact, their height usually does not exceed 76.2 cm, and the mass - 59 kg.
+Much of the appearance of these dogs is taken from their ancestors - the ancient giant mastiffs who lived in the Middle East.
+Anatolian Shepherd dog can grow up to 75-78 cm at the withers, and its weight varies from 50 to 69 kg.
+Bitches a little more compact, their height usually does not exceed 76.2 cm, and weight - 59 kg.

-Representatives of the breed are strong, powerful animals, heavyweights, with a daring, yet confident and calm character.
-They are proportionally stacked, have a colorful appearance, from which it breathes with strength and confidence.
+Representatives of the breed are strong, powerful animals, heavyweights, with a bold, but at the same time confident and calm character.
+They are proportionally composed, have a colorful appearance, from which breathes strength and confidence.

-The dimensions of the animal in no way indicate the awkwardness or sluggishness of such individuals.
-Sheepdogs from Turkey are easy to move, have fast movements and lightning fast reaction.
+The dimensions of the animal do not in any way speak of the clumsiness or slowness of such individuals.
+Sheep-dogs from Turkey are easy to move, have fast movements and lightning-fast reaction.

-The standard suggests the following description of purebreds:
+The standard offers the following description of purebreds:

-- The head is rather large, with a wide, flat skull and a moderate dividing furrow.
-The cranial box should not violate the overall proportionality of the addition.
+- The head is rather large, with a wide, flat skull and a moderate separation groove.
+The skull should not violate the overall proportionality of the addition.

-- Muzzle in the form of a square, with black lips and powerful jaws.
-The sheep-dog has strong, strong teeth, forming a regular bite as a "scissors".
+- The muzzle is in the shape of a square, with black lips and powerful jaws.
+Shepherd dogs have strong, strong teeth that form the correct bite of the “scissors” type.

-- Nose - the lobe is well expressed, pigmented with brown or black.
+- Nose - lobe well defined, pigmented with brown or black color.

-- Eyes - small, slightly spaced, almond-shaped, planted deeply, with a brown or golden amber iris.
-Look sharp, attentive, serious, you can immediately see that with this guard jokes are bad.
+- The eyes are small, slightly spaced, almond-shaped, set deep, with a brown or golden amber iris.
+Looking keen, attentive, serious, it is immediately clear that with this guard jokes are bad.

 - Ears - medium, have the appearance of hanging triangles.

-- The neck is well developed, powerful, like an arch, has a small suspension.
+- The neck is well developed, powerful, as an arch, has a small suspension.

-- The case is of a rectangular format, all proportions are preserved.
-The thorax is deep, the abdominal line is slightly taut.
-The neck passes into a well muscled back and an inclined groove.
+- The body is a rectangular format, all proportions are preserved.
+The chest is deep, the line of the abdomen is a little tucked up.
+The neck passes into a well muscled back and sloping croup.

-- The tail is located high, long, folded into a ring, well pubescent.
+- Tail - located high, long, folded into a ring, well pubescent.

-- Extremities - powerful, straight, muscular, hindquarters stronger, better muscled; paws oval, fingers well curved, claws pigmented in black.
+- Limbs - powerful, straight, muscular, hind more strong, better muscled; paws are oval, fingers are well curved, claws are pigmented with black color.

-The wool of the Anatolians may be short - 2.5 cm in length, or elongated - about 10.15 cm.
-According to the texture, the outer hair is flat, not wavy or twisted.
-Dogs have a thick, thick undercoat.
+The “Anatolian” hair can be short - 2.5 cm in length, or elongated - about 10.15 cm.
+The texture of the guard hair is flat, not wavy or twisted.
+Dogs have a dense, thick undercoat.

-In the neck area, the coat is thicker, the fur tightly adheres to the skin, a small pinnatus is allowed in the ears, tail, and limbs.
-Too short coat, without undercoat, leads to disqualification of the animal.
+In the neck, the coat is thicker, the fur fits snugly to the skin, in the area of the ears, tail, and extremities, slight feathering is allowed.
+Too short coat without undercoat leads to disqualification of the animal.

-Color can be any, but more often there are individuals with the following coat color:
+Coloring can be any, but individuals with the following coat color are more common: